Akuchinyerenwa/AkuChill-repo/ReadMe.md

-# My html, css and js test 1
+# AkuChill Page One

-I am working on this to expand my knowledge on html, css, js, git and github
+I am working with html, css and javascript mainly on this project.
+This is actually my first page that I'm putting html, css and js together.